 Achieve through differences

-Marshall, UW-Stout Professor Kate Thomas, social science, and interculturalists Angela Williams, of Salt Lake City, and Mafra Clark, of Nashville, Tenn., co-facilitated the camp.
+Marshall, UW-Stout Professor Kate Thomas, social science, and interculturalists Angela Williams, of Salt Lake City, and Mafra Clark, of Nashville, Tenn., co-facilitated the track.

 It was encouraging to see how the lights went on in students’ eyes, Williams said, noting they are figuring out how to understand and communicate effectively and respectively.